mandar-damle/HDM-documentation/pages/01.HDM Documentation/050.vcd/10.Network Planning/05.Cloud Network Config/default.md

-4. Review and click on finish to create the isolated network
+4. Review, then select "Finish" to create the isolated network